You Bought a House! Congrats! Now Six Numbers to Have by Your Phone

 This is actually going to involve more than one number as you will wish to have contact information for your electric, water, natural gas, television/Internet, garbage, and other service providers.
 Nevertheless, these are good numbers to have in one place, just in case important service-related or other information is needed.

 Cooling & Heating

 Depending on the current season, this is a necessary number to have on hand.
 In case of your heating or cooling system going out.
 This will lead to major discomfort in your home and more often then not heating and cooling systems tend to malfunction at the coldest or hottest times.
-The experts from TRI-ROM Industries Ltd say this is because depending on the season, the coldest or hottest times are obviously when the most stress is being placed on the system.
+The experts from Orlando say this is because depending on the season, the coldest or hottest times are obviously when the most stress is being placed on the system.

 Local Public Library

 While this may sound fairly nonsensical to many people, libraries are great places for new arrivals to get information on a variety of local topics from resident experts.
 Any question you have, they have likely answered before.
 Business hours may vary, but they are still a very useful resource, especially for local government, school, and community information.